 We operate in an industry that is constantly changing and highly regulated.
-ConvaTec is fully committed to meeting the highest standards of compliance and ethical behaviour, adhering strictly to all applicable laws, regulations and policies, and conducting ourselves with integrity and honesty – every day, in everything we do.
+ConvaTec is fully committed to meeting the highest standards of compliance and ethical behaviour, adhering strictly to all applicable laws, regulations, and policies, and conducting ourselves with integrity and honesty – every day, in everything we do.

-ConvaTec ‘s Code of Ethics and Business Conduct requires that all its books and records accurately and fairly reflect its transactions, and our approach to tax aligns to that code.
+ConvaTec‘s Code of Ethics and Business Conduct requires that all its books and records accurately and fairly reflect its transactions, and our approach to tax aligns to that code.

 Our tax approach is based on the following principles:

-We are compliant with all tax laws in each of the countries we operate.
+We are compliant with all tax laws in each of the countries in which we operate.
 We seek to make investments where we already have substantial economic activity and where government policies promote tax regimes attractive to investment (e.g. UK Patent Box).

 Our transfer pricing policies follow those as set out in OECD Guidelines and seeks to align profits to value creation.